sfilip/emethod/README.md

 **E-methodHW** depends on the *efrac* library and on *FloPoCo*.
 In turn, *efrac* depends on: [gmp], [mpfr], [mpreal], [fplll], [eigen] and [qsopt_ex].
 You can follow instructions on the respective websites in order to install them on your system.
 *[FloPoCo]* has a pretty extensive list of dependencies, that you can check on the project's page.
-Alternatively, you can use their [one-line install] to get everything ready (you can leave out the download and install of the actual library, as everything required is provided in this repository).
+You can also use their [one-line install] to get everything ready (you can leave out the download and install of the actual library, as everything required is provided in this repository).
-Alternatively (and hoping you have one of the supported distributions) here is the required shell command:
+To make things easier (and hoping you have one of the supported distributions), here is the required shell command:
 ```sh
 sudo apt-get install g++ libgmp3-dev libmpfr-dev libfplll-dev libxml2-dev bison libmpfi-dev flex cmake libboost-all-dev libgsl0-dev && wget https://gforge.inria.fr/frs/download.php/33151/sollya-4.1.tar.gz && tar xzf sollya-4.1.tar.gz && cd sollya-4.1/ && ./configure && make -j4 && sudo make install
 ```